AnandSinhaProjects/Recommendation_System_Python_JAX/README.md

 ### **Collector**

-The collector’s role is to know what is in the collection of things that may be rec‐ ommended, and the necessary features or attributes of those things.
+The collector’s role is to know what is in the collection of things that may be recommended, and the necessary features or attributes of those things.
 Note that this collection is often a subset based on context or state.

 ### **Ranker**